Full Scholarships available for Master’s degree study in China for students graduating in 2018

 Scholarships include registration, tuition fees, medical insurance and accommodation, but students will be required to cover their own travel costs.

-- A Study Plan or Research Proposal (written in Chinese or English); This should be a minimum of 200 words for undergraduate students, 500 words for non-degree students, and 800 words for graduate students.
-We can use your submitted statement but please let us know if you wish to change/expand your statement.
+- A Study Plan or Research Proposal (written in Chinese or English).
+This should be a minimum of 500 words for undergraduates, 500 words for non-degree students, and 800 words for postgraduates.

 Application stage 2